-Main article photo by: Joško Tomić
+Main article photo by Joško Tomić

 Photo by: Joško Tomić

 When we are talking about beginnings of Split, it's known that in 6th century BC there was a Greek colony called Spalathos.
 In 229 BC this part of Adriatic coast became part of Roman Empire.
 But officially Split timeline started counting from 295 AD when Roman emperor Diocletian ordered a residence to be built there for his retirement.
 Turbulent centuries that followed turned the residence into a city, conceived by the fugitive inhabitants of Salona who fled from the Avars and Slavs.
-Therefore ancient Split started to grow as bigger city.
+Therefore ancient Split started to grow as a bigger city.

 As part of Yugoslavia after World War II, Split experienced substantial growth as government investment in the city saw factories built for a number of different industries.
 Split did not suffer much damage during the war that broke out in 1991.
-Since Croatia’s indepdence, Split has suffered as its once strong industry entered into decline although it has recovered somewhat in recent years.
+Since Croatia’s independence, Split has suffered as its once strong industry entered into decline although it has recovered somewhat in recent years.

 Photo by: Joško Tomić

 During the time of the emperor, the basement was largely used for storage of foodstuff and wine.
 Today, the cellars are open to the public, the main hall of the basement houses tacky souvenir stalls where tourists can buy a reminder of their stay in Split.
-The other areas of the basement reveal a labyrinthine room layout, ideal for an archeological discovery.
+The other areas of the basement reveal a labyrinthine room layout, ideal for an archaeological discovery.
 The basement is also a popular venue for various events such as art exhibitions, weddings, and the International Flower Show held in May.
 Inside the palace is the Cathedral of St. Duje which is known for many things, but what makes it really particular is the fact that within it is the mausoleum of the Roman emperor, Diocletian.
-The cathedral's bell-tower is 57 metres high and is a trade mark of the town.
+The cathedral's bell-tower is 57 metres high and is a trademark of the town.
 Its construction began in the 13th century.
 Steps lead to the top of the bell-tower from where there is a unique view over the Diocletian palace and the whole of Split.
-The center of the palace is called Peristil which is today known as a place where numerous theatre performances are played.
+The centre of the palace is called Peristil which is today known as a place where numerous theatre performances are played.

 One more attraction should be mentioned - the statue of Grgur Ninski.
 It was made in 1929 by famous Croatian sculptor Ivan Meštrović to honour the medieval bishop who fought to use Slavonic instead of Latin language in Croatian churches.
 The legend says that if you touch Grgur’s toe and make a wish, the wish will come true.
-Others cultural attraction are The Gripe Fortress, a baroque Venetian fort built in the 17th century and aqueduct built at the end of 3rd and at the beginning of the 4th century.
+Others cultural attraction are The Gripe Fortress, a baroque Venetian fort built in the 17th century, and an aqueduct built at the end of 3rd and at the beginning of the 4th century.
 It was built to supply Diocletian Palace with water from the river.
 The city is proud of a large number of museums as The Franciscan monastery of saint Ante, Archaeological Museum, Cathedral Treasury, Ethnographic Museum, HAS Museum, Natural History Museum, Split City Museum and Split Hall of Fame.

 Many of Croatia's top athletes were born and raised here in Split, including swimmer and Olympic gold medalist Đurđica Bjedov, basketball player Toni Kukoč, the best handball player in the world Ivano Balić, high jump champion Blanka Vlašić and many others.
-As a proof you can take a walk on the west coast where are engraved names of olimpic medal winners.
+As proof, you can take a walk on the west coast where are engraved names of Olympic medal winners.
 Split can also offer active tourism or adrenaline sports such as speedboat tours, rafting trips, kayaking, bicycle rentals, parasailing, canyoning, horse-riding, snorkelling, zip-lining etc. The young generation won't skip places in the city and its surroundings which are used for many shooting locations of TV serial “Game of Thrones”.

-ACCOMMODATION AND TRANSPORT
+ACCOMMODATION AND TRANSPORT IN SPLIT